bomonike/bomonike.github.io/aws-kiro.md

 ## What's Kiro?

+In recent years, many tools created to create custom application code have been called "No Code".
+Unlike Kiro, such early tools provided a set of GUI forms which limited what could be created.

+But Kiro is not constrained.
+Kiro is described as a "Spec-Driven GenAI Agentic Reasoning" platform because it uses "Reasoning" capabilities of Generative AI LLMs (Large Language Models).

+Kiro development in 2025 was led by Deepak Singh, Vice President of Developer Agents and Experiences at Amazon. ???

-Kiro is a "No-Code AI" platform from Amazon that (like with Anthropic's Claude Code) is <a target="_blank" href="https://medium.com/ai-in-plain-english/the-end-of-software-engineer-why-anthropics-claude-code-creator-says-the-title-will-disappear-c35f2dfe66f5">obsoleting "Software Engineer/programming" jobs ... by the end of 2026.</a>.
+from Amazon that (like with Anthropic's Claude Code) is <a target="_blank" href="https://medium.com/ai-in-plain-english/the-end-of-software-engineer-why-anthropics-claude-code-creator-says-the-title-will-disappear-c35f2dfe66f5">obsoleting "Software Engineer/programming" jobs ... by the end of 2026.</a>.

-Kiro development was led by Deepak Singh, Vice President of Developer Agents and Experiences at Amazon.
+## My projects

+What can you build using this?
+Here is what we're working toward:

+A. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.

-??? <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
+B. <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
-aggregating events from Google and Microsoft Outlook into a single "Single Pane of Glass" view</a> using https://github.com/Rani-01/Calendar_Merge.git
+aggregating events from Google Gmail and Microsoft Outlook into a single "Single Pane of Glass" view</a> using https://github.com/Rani-01/Calendar_Merge.git

-What is new for Agentic system is integration autonomous agency to take action, through interfaces such as "Stripe for payments".
+C. An app to make it easier for people to restrict their diet of salt, sugar, potassium, etc. The app can keep shopping lists and track inventory for freshness, then provide ideas for planning meals with variety.

+D. Make use of "Stripe for payments" agent interfaces.

-## Getting Started
+## Prerequisites

 1. Obtain an email account to use on other accounts below.
+1. Use your emailxd to obtain an account on <a target="_blank" href="https://github.com/">github.com</a>.
-1. Obtain a personal Amazon Builder ID.
+1. Obtain a personal Amazon Builder ID at <a target="_blank" href="https://builder.aws/">builder.aws</a>
-1. Obtain an account on github.com.
 1. Obtain an AWS IAM account with the permissions needed.

-   <a name="#Installation"></a>

-   ### CLI and IDE Component Install

    Kiro <strong>runs locally</strong> (macOS, Windows, Linux).
    Unlike cloud-base Claude.ai, which can only see what is pasted into the chat window, Kiro has full read/write access to read and write files locally, call APIs, and run bash commands autonomously without you having to copy/paste anything.

-1. Open your default Terminal app for macOS or Linux, not another AI CLI app (such as OpenAI or Warp.dev), which cause this error reported by doctor:
+1. Open your default Terminal app for macOS or Linux, NOT another AI CLI app (such as OpenAI or Warp.dev), which cause this error reported by doctor:

    <tt>✘ Kiro CLI terminal integrations: WarpTerminal is not supported</tt>

 1. Navigate to the OS user - the current user.
-1. Edit ~/.bashrc, ~/.zshrc (or ~/.bash_profile) to include ??? in the PATH.
+1. Use my <a target="_blank" href="https://wilsonmar.github.io/mac-setup/">mac-setup approach and install shell script</a> which installs:
    1. Install XCode (for command utilities), Homebrew
-1. Use Homebrew to install Chrome, KeePassXC, VSCode and extensions, GitHub, Python, uv, uvx, Docker, aws-cli, Q Developer CLI, Aurora DSQL, NodeJs, Supabase CLI, etc.
+   1. Use Homebrew to install Chrome browser, KeePassXC password manager, VSCode and extensions, GPG, GitHub, Python, uv, uvx, Docker, aws-cli, Q Developer CLI, Aurora DSQL, NodeJs, Supabase CLI, etc.
+   1. Configure ~/.zshrc (or ~/.bash_profile) (and optionally ~/.bashrc) to include in the PATH and Variables
+   1. Use custom automations.
-1. Configure GitHub access with SSH, Verified email, etc.
+1. Configure GitHub access with SSH, verified email that appears as "Verified".

+1. Under your own github.com account, create a repo (repository).
+1. Follow standards to create a README.md file describing the technologies.
+1. Create a <strong>.gitignore</strong> file specifying the folders and files to block from uploading to GitHub for each technology that will be associated with the repo.
 1. Buy a USB to take a full backup as a recoverable checkpoint.

+   <a name="#Installation"></a>

+   ### CLI and IDE Component Install

-   Install how developers interact with Kiro two ways:
+   Install Kiro two ways:

    A. <a href="#InstallIDE">Install</a> the <a target="_blank" href="https://kiro.dev/changelog/ide">Latest release</a> of <a href="#InstallIDE">Kiro <strong>IDE</strong> (Integrated Development Environment)</a> run by clicking a mouse as well as keyboard.